 Individual therapy with children or adolescents will include a family therapy component as part of the treatment plan.

 In general, anyone who wants to improve strained family relationships can benefit from family therapy.
-You can use family therapy to address many specific issues, such as marital and financial problems, conflict between parents and children, and the effects of substance abuse and depression on the entire family.
+You can use family therapy to address many specific issues, such as marital and financial problems, a conflict between parents and children, and the effects of substance abuse and depression on the entire family.